A manometer is a tool to measure pressure in closed systems. Manometers measure different types of pressure, absolute, gauge, and differential. They

 Manometer calibration equipment

-To calibrate, you need a reference device with higher accuracy than the device under test.
-You can use a digital pressure transmitter or even another manometer, as long as it has better accuracy.
+To calibrate, we shall need a reference device with higher accuracy than the device under test.
+We can use a digital pressure transmitter or even another manometer, as long as it has better accuracy.

-Basically, you need to check the measuring range of the manometer under test against the reference device to see if it still falls within an acceptable error margin.
-To do that, you need to ramp your pressure up and down through the measuring range.
+Basically, we need to check the measuring range of the manometer under test against the reference device to see if it still falls within an acceptable error margin.
+To do that, we need to ramp pressure up and down through the measuring range.
 Usually, we do 0, 25, 50, 75, and 100 percent.

 Manometer calibration methods

-If your manometer doesn’t measure within your error limits, then you can adjust either the zero or the span.
-You may need a pointer extractor, so make sure you have that before you begin if you need it.
+If a manometer doesn’t measure within the error limits, then we can adjust either the zero or the span.
+We may need a pointer extractor, so we need to make sure that we have that before we begin it.

-To adjust the zero, you may need to remove the parts of the manometer, but only enough to get access to the pointer.
-For the span, you need to tweak the angular adjustment slots at the bottom of the manometer.
-Before removing anything, you should mark the o, 25, 50, 75, and 100 percent of the manometer’s measuring range.
+To adjust the zero, we may need to remove the parts of the manometer, but only enough to get access to the pointer.
+For the span, we need to tweak the angular adjustment slots at the bottom of the manometer.
+Before removing anything, we should mark the o, 25, 50, 75, and 100 percent of the manometer’s measuring range.